7 Benefits of Jamaican Susumba (Turkey Berries)

 Solanum torvum belongs to the Nightshade family of plants.
 People who are allergic to Nighshade may not tolerate this plant.

 Is Susumba Poisonous?
 A poisonous variety of Susumba has been identified in Jamaica.
-The plant appears almost identical to the non-toxic Turkey berry plant.
+The plant appears almost identical to the non-toxic Turkey berry.

 There have been reports of people experiencing serious effects after consuming this variety of Jamaican Susumba.